 In today’s Hungary, where the political agenda is dominated by right-wing populistic, exclusionary rhetoric and conspiracy theories related to George Soros, a Holocaust survivor himself, protesting for tolerance and peaceful coexistence seems more important than ever.
 By actively standing up against hate crimes, Élet Menete serves as a platform through which we can combat what Hannah Arendt called the ‘banality of evil’: the passivity and bystanding that gives ground to violence and hatred.

-Written by Zsofi Borsi
+By Zsofi Borsi